bbalas/PtM-Tech-Skillcheck/DOCS.md

     - Script: PTM_TV_TavernGuard_GetKeyDialog
     - checks for the flag set event for `PTM_TV_TavernGuard_GaveKey`
     - Use `TemplateAddTo` to create a new instance of the key.
 Guard retains his copy if you want to pickpocket it
+14. Add this doc
+15. Fix front tavern door not properly playing the opening animation